KRTNP/KRTNP/README.md

 - 🍵 I work on many projects, but maybe not all of them are uploaded to GitHub.
 But if you want to talk or ask about anything You can join in and talk.

+- 📚 These languages and tools What I've listed on my GitHub is what I've actually learned and used in my work and projects based on my experience.
+But about expertise, let's be honest.
+In some matters, I may not have much expertise.
+Due to some things I only used it a few times.
+But I have used it and studied it in depth.
+There may be some need to refresh some knowledge.
 <br>
 <hr>